Table of Contents

 Note

-This XR Origin overlaps with the functionality of EasyAR's XR Origin.
-You need to use Unity's XR Origin instead of EasyAR's XR Origin.
+This XR Origin overlaps with EasyAR's XR Origin functionality, requiring the use of Unity XR Origin instead of EasyAR's XR Origin.

-If there was an EasyAR XR Origin in the scene previously, usually named XR Origin (EasyAR), you need to move its child objects under the newly created XR Origin, then delete the XR Origin (EasyAR).
+If the scene previously contained EasyAR's XR Origin, typically named XR Origin (EasyAR), you need to move its child objects under the newly created XR Origin, then delete XR Origin (EasyAR).

 alt text

-At this point, if the newly created XR Origin does not have an XR Origin Child, you need to add it manually.
+At this point, if the newly created XR Origin doesn't have an XR Origin Child, you need to add it manually.

-In the Hierarchy view, select XR Origin and right-click, then add an XR Origin Child under the XR Origin via the menu EasyAR Sense > Origin > Origin : XR Origin Child.
+In the Hierarchy view, right-click XR Origin, and add XR Origin Child under XR Origin via the EasyAR Sense > Origin > Origin : XR Origin Child menu.

 alt text

-If there was a Camera for AR in the scene before, you will find an extra main camera appearing in the scene.
+If there was a Camera for AR in the scene, you'll notice extra main cameras appearing.
 You need to delete the original camera.

 alt text

-Then select the Main Camera under XR Origin and configure the camera according to the instructions in Camera configs.
+Then select the Main Camera under XR Origin and configure it according to the Camera configurations instructions.

-Finally, a complete EasyAR scene with AR Foundation added should look something like this:
+Finally, a complete EasyAR scene structure with added AR Foundation should resemble the following:

 alt text